mna/agora/doc/wiki/agora-vs-go.md

-# Similarities and differences between Go and Agora

 Agora is syntactically very similar to Go.
 But its goal is obviously not to be a clone, so there are also important differences.
 Most of those differences support the goal of making a *looser*, dynamic and simple interpreted language that complements Go.
 This article documents these similarities and differences.

 ## Similarities